-&lt;sup>1 With effect from 1 January 2024, the management company has been changed for business policy reasons.
-The receiving management company, ETHENEA Independent Investors S.A., will assume this function from the transferring management company, its sister company MAINFIRST AFFILIATED FUND MANAGERS S.A.
+1 With effect from 1 January 2024, the management company has been changed for business policy reasons.
+The receiving management company, ETHENEA Independent Investors S.A., has taken over this function from the transferring management company, MainFirst Affiliated Fund Managers S.A.
 The change of management company does not entail any other changes in other service providers.
+ETHENEA publishes a PAI statement and this PAI statement is published on behalf of MainFirst in addition.